 As you can see, we are in a new world of technology and speed!
 Long gone are the days of exhausting tedious research.
 Now, with the abundant use of the internet, we have the whole world at our fingertips.
 The days of searching for a home by driving through the desired neighborhood and spotting the house of your dreams with a “For Sale” sign on it are over!
 This new age has now allowed you to find multiple “dream homes” at the same time, view their pictures; in and out and often times take a virtual tour.

-Considering this, as a seller, you want to make sure that you are able to capture every spectacular image of your home that matters.
-What we mean by what matters is simply it is more effective to take a picture of the entire bathroom rather than only the toilet bowl.
-You with us?
-Great!
+Considering this, as a seller, you want to make sure that you’re able to capture every spectacular image of your home that matters!
+It’s true when they say, “A picture is worth a thousand words”.

 1. Invest in a Good Camera.